syl20bnr/spacemacs/README.md

 ### Adding contributions

 `Spacemacs` leverages the configuration layers in order to make it possible for you to share your own layer with other `Spacemacs` users.
+This kind of layer is called `contribution layer`.

-To use a contribution layer, add it to the `dotspacemacs-configuration-layers` variable of your `~/.spacemacs`
+To use a contribution layer, add it to the `dotspacemacs-configuration-layers` variable of your `~/.spacemacs`.

 For instance to add the configuration layer of [RMS](#thank-you):
 ```elisp